Digital-Grinnell/dlad-blog/content/posts/096-production-isle.md

 ### End of Production ISLE Installation: New Site

--->

-And that's a...pause.
-Until I return, momentarily.
+And that's a wrap.
+Until next time...